 Even if we got back to living with the necessities 50 years ago, that would be good.
 And today, I think we could go even further and more efficiently use bicycles and mass transportation.

-We could develop ways to use power that are off the traditional grid.
+We could develop ways to use power that is off the traditional grid.
 We have the technology now to have families live in a way that decreases their environmental impact.

 Focusing less on what you have, gives you the ability to focus more on what’s around you.